menkom/virtual-banking/README.md

     * Own operations
         * person create personName - creation of person with name 'personName'
         * currency create currencyCode
-        * bank create bankName individualTransferRate legalTransferRate
+        * bank create bankName individualTransferRate legalTransferRate - creation of bank
             * bankName - bank name
             * individualTransferRate - transfer rate for individual client(not percent).
 Using rate we don't need to use additional operation of multiplication
             * legalTransferRate - transfer rate for legal client(not percent).
-        *  client create isIndividual bankId personId defaultCurrencyId
+        * client create isIndividual bankId personId defaultCurrencyId - creation of client.
+By default one account is being opened with defaultCurrencyId in the same bank as client is.
+        * account create currencyId clientId - account creation for existing customer
+        * transfer create fromAccountId toAccountId amount - transfering 'amount' of money from 'from' account to 'to'.
+        * bank delete bankId - logical deletion of bank and all dependencies with id=bankId
+        * client delete clientId - logical  deletion of client with id=clientId
+        * transfer find dateFrom dateTo - get list of transfers during specified period

+## Instructions to use
+1. User can delete existing data file and application will start from scratch or you can continue to use existing data
+2. Application load data at start and save it after 'exit' command.
+3. Command start to process after pressing "Enter"